jefftranter/Z80/sbc/software/README.md

 sysmon.asm - System Monitor from the book "8080/Z80 Assembly Language - Techniques for Improved Programming" by Alan R. Miller.

-The code builds with the Z80asm cross-assembler.
-The files rom.bin, jmon.bin, or sysmon.bin can be programmed into an EPROM or EEPROM.
+The code builds with the z80asm cross-assembler.
+The files rom.bin, jmon.bin, jmon.patb.bin or sysmon.bin can be programmed into an EPROM or EEPROM.

 See: